haacked/haacked.com/_posts/2017/2017-08-31-endless-immensity-of-the-sea.md

 ![Obligatory image of the sea](https://user-images.githubusercontent.com/19977/29899178-c2771a0a-8d9e-11e7-9168-52682a4b3e93.png)

 The quote encourages leaders to cultivate intrinsic motivation as a means of leading people rather than an approach built on authority and command.
+Surprisingly, Cartman, with his incessant [requests to respect his authority](https://www.youtube.com/watch?v=PaKjRMMU9HI), is not an exemplar of good leadership.

 It's easy to read this as a laud to leadership and a rejection of  management by contrast.
 As if management by necessity must be built on command and control.
 But I reject that line of thinking.
 Management and leadership address different needs and can be complementary.